-Special offer for cleaning the drainage system in Audi Avtodom Varshavka
+Special Offer For Cleaning The Drainage System In Audi Avtodom Varshavka

-(MENAFN- Abtodom) Audi Avtodom Varshavka offers service on favorable terms.
+(MENAFN- Market Press Release) September 29, 2023 4:57 am - Audi Avtodom Varshavka offers service on favorable terms.
 Customers can take advantage of a unique offer to clean car drainage holes for RUB 1,900.
 The offer is valid from September 1, 2023.

 A large amount of dirt accumulates in the drainage system when the vehicle is used for a long time.
 It gets there along with rain and leaves during parking.
 The car may fill with water during washing or rain if the drainage holes are not cleaned regularly.